MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 The drop failure rate, otherwise known as the _Total Call Dropped Failure Percentage_ measurement in CQD, is the percentage of successfully established streams where the media path didn’t terminate normally.

 This represents any media stream that terminated unexpectedly.
-Although the impact of this isn’t as severe as a stream that failed to set up, it will negatively affect the user experience.
-Sudden and frequent media drops not only can have a severe impact on the user experience, they result in the need for users to reconnect, resulting in a loss in productivity.
+Although the impact of this isn’t as severe as a stream that failed to set up, it still negatively affects the user experience.
+Sudden and frequent media drops not only can have a severe impact on the user experience, they result in the need for users to reconnect, resulting in lost productivity (not to mention frustration).

 The metric is calculated by taking the total number of dropped streams divided by the total count of streams that set up successfully: